A Star Is Born (1954 soundtrack)

 The original soundtrack to the 1954 film A Star Is Born was released by Columbia Records in late 1954 in four formats: as a set of five 10-inch 78-rpm shellac records, a set of three EPs, as a 10-inch 33-rpm long-play, and as a 12-inch long-play.
 The latter was Columbia's first "de luxe" LP priced at 6.95 dollars.
-The soundtrack featured songs performed by Judy Garland.
+The soundtrack conducted by Ray Heindorf featured mainly Arlen-Gershwin songs performed by Judy Garland.

 The album reached the top 10 of Billboards both "Best Selling Popular Albums" and "EPs" charts.